 An entity seeking to list an offset project situated on the categories of land in section 95973(d) must demonstrate the existence of a limited waiver of sovereign immunity entered into pursuant to section 95975(l) prior to registering pursuant to this section.

 Requirements for Registration.
 Registration is complete when the Executive Officer approves the registration and the accounts administrator informs the entity of the approval.
+Once registration is completed, an entity must keep its registration information updated pursuant to section 95830(e).

 An entity must complete an application to register with ARB for an account in the tracking system.
 Applicants must provide the following information:

-Name, physical and mailing addresses, contact information, entity type, date and place of incorporation, and ID number assigned by the incorporating agency;
+Name, physical and mailing addresses, contact information, and entity type;

-Names and addresses of the entity's directors and officers with authority to make legally binding decisions on behalf of the entity, and partners with over 10 percent of control over the partnership, including any individual or entity doing business as the limited partner or general partner;
+Name, physical address of workplace, mailing address, phone number, and email address of the entity's directors, officers, individuals with authority to make legally binding decisions on behalf of the entity, and partners with over 10 percent control over the partnership, including any individual or entity doing business as the limited partner or general partner;

 Names and contact information for persons controlling over 10 percent of the voting rights attached to all the outstanding voting securities of the entity;

-A business number, if one has been assigned to the entity by a California state agency;
+Date and place of business registration with a Secretary of State within the United States, and an active file number or ID number assigned by a Secretary of State within the United States, if applicable.
+If an entity is unable to incorporate with a Secretary of State, then it must submit a Certificate of Status or a Certificate of Good Standing from a Secretary of State within the United States.
+This information is not required for a covered entity or opt-in covered entity that is foreign, government-operated, or tribe-operated.

 A Government issued taxpayer or Employer Identification Number, or for entities located in the United States, a U.S. Federal Tax Employer Identification Number, if assigned;

 Identification of the qualifications for registration pursuant to sections 95811, 95813, or 95814;